-Cholinesterase inhibitors are designed to protect the cholinergic system, which is essential for memory and learning and is progressively destroyed in Alzheimer.
+Cholinesterase inhibitors are designed to protect the cholinergic system, which is essential for memory and learning and is progressively destroyed in Alzheimer disease.
 These drugs work by preventing the breakdown of the brain chemical acetylcholine.

 The three most commonly prescribed cholinesterase inhibitors for Alzheimer disease are donepezil, rivastigmine, and galantamine: